 - Practice trauma-informed care.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) defines six key principles for a trauma-informed approach including: safety; trustworthiness and transparency; peer support; collaboration and mutuality; empowerment, voice and choice; and cultural, historical, and gender issues.18 More information is available here. - Use the diagram in Appendix E to discuss managing complex pain including the patient's role, impact of pain amplifiers, and how collaborative care will help address pain and function. - Pain neuroscience education (PNE).
-The adage "know pain, know gain" empowers the 0 patient, providing hope and encouragement to overcome persistent pain. - o Shift the focus of discussion from pain to function and talk about previous experience with physical therapy or any fears of movement.
-Discuss psychoeducation on philosophy of pain self-management. - 0 Address factors that might amplify pain such as issues with sleeping, anxiety, depression, stress, eating habits, weight, and any alcohol or drug use as identified in the screeners previously. - Discuss pain management skills such as: - Relaxation skills (e.g., progressive muscle relaxation, guided imagery) - Scheduling pleasant activities. - Building helpful social support and social engagement. - Attentional awareness and distraction techniques. - Calming self-statements and challenging unhelpful thinking. - Mood management including nurturing positive emotions. - Problem solving including planning for pain flare-ups and sleep interference ٠ (e.g., sleep hygiene) - Sleep hygiene. - Self-monitoring by identifying progress and strengths. - Cognitive restructuring. - .
-Mindfulness meditation. - o Discuss movement and body awareness strategies that can help to decrease pain and - restore function including: - Discuss any fears of movement or exercise. - Discuss avoiding a sedentary lifestyle - Building tolerance to physical activities by cycling between activity and rest (e.g., pacing). - Deep/diaphragmatic breathing training. - Commented [AP4]: Jim Rivard Types of movement and body awareness strategies can include physical therapy, regular physical activity like walking or exercising in water, mind/body practices such as yoga or tai chi, ergonomics and body movement awareness (i.e., biodynamic), and use of assistive devices and environmental accommodations.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) defines six key principles for a trauma-informed approach including: safety; trustworthiness and transparency; peer support; collaboration and mutuality; empowerment, voice and choice; and cultural, historical, and gender issues.18 More information is available here. - Use the diagram in Appendix G to discuss managing complex pain including the patient's role, impact of pain amplifiers, and how collaborative care will help address pain and function. - Use pain neuroscience education.
+The adage "know pain, know gain" empowers the patient, providing hope and encouragement to overcome persistent pain. - Shift the focus of discussion from pain to function and talk about previous experience with physical therapy or any fears of movement.
+Discuss psychoeducation on philosophy of pain self-management. - Address factors that might amplify pain such as issues with sleeping, anxiety, depression, stress, eating habits, weight, and any alcohol or drug use as identified in screeners previously. - Discuss pain management skills such as: - Relaxation skills (e.g., progressive muscle relaxation, guided imagery). - Scheduling pleasant activities. - Building helpful social support and social engagement. - Attentional awareness and distraction techniques. - Calming self-statements and challenging unhelpful thinking. - Mood management including nurturing positive emotions. - Problem solving including planning for pain flare-ups. - Sleep hygiene. - Self-monitoring by identifying progress and strengths. - Cognitive restructuring. - Mindfulness meditation.

+- Discuss movement and body awareness strategies that can help to decrease pain and restore function including: - Fears of movement or exercise. - Avoiding a sedentary lifestyle - Building tolerance to physical activities by cycling between activity and rest (e.g., pacing). - Deep/diaphragmatic breathing training. - Types of movement and body awareness strategies including physical therapy, regular physical activity like walking or exercising in water, mind/body practices such as yoga or tai chi, ergonomics and body movement awareness (i.e., biodynamic), and/or use of assistive devices and environmental accommodations. - Discuss integrative health practices such as massage or acupuncture. - o Facilitate access to group or peer support activities, if available. - Prescribe opioids in-line with the Washington State Agency Medical Directors Group Guideline on Prescribing Opioids for Pain and the Centers for Disease Control and Prevention Guidelines on Prescribing Opioids for Chronic Pain recommendations (e.g., to not prescribe opioids for chronic pain as a first-line or routine therapy). - Use non-steroidal anti inflammatory drugs or acetaminophen as a first-line treatment rather than opioids. - Use heat and ice to address pain.